Real Estate Investing Blog

 In addition to building personal relationships with real estate professionals, potential deals can be found using online resources such as NoradaRealEstate.com, RealtyTrac.com and Auction.com, as well as local and national listing services.

-Advice for all investors.
-To Heller, the biggest appeal of investing in real estate is that there are many ways to make money by leveraging money – whether it’s the investor’s own money or someone else’s.
+To Heller, the biggest appeal of investing in real estate is that there are many ways to make money in real estate by leveraging money – whether it’s the investor’s own money or someone else’s.

 Alvarez says deals are still available.
 “Forget the past and stop waiting.
 Learn to look where you never have.
 Think ‘creating’ a deal, not ‘finding’ a deal.”